BindhuRdy/C-Star/README.md

 # C-Star

-This is a interactive C programming quiz developed using FLEX.
+This is a interactive C programming quiz developed using FLEX
 #
 Rules:
 1.Select a Picture to pick the category of questions